-From the access town of Sambava, Madagascar’s ‘vanilla capital’ on the north-east coast, an hour’s drive inland towards the Andapa basin followed by an interesting, brisk walk (pictured, by Daniel Austin), will take you to the rugged and rainforest-clad Marojejy National Park.
+From the access town of Sambava, Madagascar’s ‘vanilla capital’ on the north-east coast, an hour’s drive inland towards the Andapa basin takes you to Manantenina from where you walk 3km to the park entrance.
+This is followed by an interesting, brisk 7km walk (pictured, by Daniel Austin), to Camp 1 in the rugged and rainforest-clad Marojejy National Park.
 Marojejy contains lowland, mid altitude and high altitude rainforest, as well as the island’s most intact remaining mountaintop moorlands.

 The national park is part of the World Heritage Site of Atsinanana, which UNESCO has placed on its endangered list.
 This cluster of rainforests contains the highest biodiversity of any of the island’s protected areas.
 Facilities in the park consist of three small camps at different elevations.
-The first, Camp Mantella, has simple bungalows and a shared bucket shower and loo.
-(Currently it can has only 17 beds so when the camp it full, it struggles to cater for all guests).
+The first, Camp Mantella, has simple bungalows and a shared bucket shower (cold water) and loo.
+Currently it can has only 17 beds so when the camp it full, it struggles to cater for all guests.
 Visitors need to have a reasonable level of fitness due to the (sometimes very) steep slopes in some places.
-(Some of the trails cover challenging terrain).
+Some of the trails cover challenging terrain.

 Read more about Marojejy National Park